Learn more about the admissions process, how to apply, and how your application is processed with these frequently asked questions—

 The application packages of applicants who are deemed qualified for admission by the committee will be forwarded to the faculty for admission and assistantship consideration.
-Offer letters will be sent electronically around the first two weeks of March for fall semester applications and around the first two weeks of October for spring semester applications.
+Offer letters will generally be sent electronically in March for the fall semester and in October for the spring semester.

 Note: Your application is valid only for one year.